 Plus there are now multiple channels where marketers can track data.
 From social media to websites to paid media, all these data sets create a picture and 360 degree view of customers.
 So businesses are looking for marketers with hands-on digital analytics experience to help drive growth.

 Peter Drucker, a leader in management education and often described as the founder of modern management, has this to say:

 “If you can't measure it, you can't manage it.”

-The key is knowing what data to collect and measure in order to improve the next campaign.
-Companies do not want to waste valuable marketing dollars based on trends or gut instincts.
-It’s all about maximizing each campaign’s effectiveness and optimize the return on investment.
+The key is knowing what data to collect and measure to improve the next campaign.
+Companies don’t want to waste valuable marketing dollars based on trends or gut instincts.
+It’s about maximizing each campaigns’ effectiveness and optimizing the return on investment.

 Content comes in many forms – blog posts, videos, podcasts, infographics, even social media status updates.

 Marketers may spend their time optimizing keywords and advertising campaigns, but content is still king.
 After all, a website or social media page is driven by its content and without it, customers have no way of understanding the benefits of a product or service.

 Content is crucial in driving brand awareness and can establish brands or influencers as thought leaders.
 Therefore new hires need to understand the importance of creating not just content, but content that is relevant to keyword research and optimizing them in a strategy.